letsencrypt/cp-cps/CPS.md

 No stipulation.

-### 4.7.4 Notification of new certificate issuance to subscriber
+### 4.7.4 Notification of new certificate issuance to Subscriber

 No stipulation.